A neural signed configuration distance function for path planning of picking manipulators: Experiments

 \subsubsection{Hybrid path planning}

 Finally, we demonstrate how our planner can be used together with a conventional collision-detector in a hybrid way, making it capable of solving higher dimensional planning problems.
 We showcase this by solving the scenario presented in Figure \ref{fig:demo}.
 It illustrates a picking scenario, where we pick an object from a box and place it on a shelf.
 We solve it by first learning an nSCDF for axis-aligned boxes, where we replace the tool with a bounding sphere (transparent green sphere).
 If a configuration has a positive nSCDF distance, this means that we are allowed to freely select a configuration for the wrist axes, i.e., the last three joints.
 We initialize the planner as previously described.
 To connect a query point with negative nSCDF to a point in the graph, we fall back on a conventional collision-detector.
 If it is collision-free, then we increment along the edge, otherwise we stop and try to connect with another point in the graph.
 We form an edge between the points once a complete edge has been verified to be collision-free.
 The figure illustrates how the start and goal configurations are connected through this process, where the transparent red and blue meshes illustrate where a collision-detector was used.
-Once a path is found, we can open up a collision-free corridor over the path segments where the nSCDF is positive and produce an optimized path.
-The green curve in the figure illustrates the traced-out position of the wrist center point along the optimized path. \\\\ Naturally, this approach becomes unsuitable for scenarios that are very cluttered.
+The average time to connect a query point to the graph for the showcased scenario was 2 ms. Once a path is found, we can open up a collision-free corridor over the path segments where the nSCDF is positive and produce an optimized path.
+The green curve in the figure illustrates the traced-out position of the wrist center point along the optimized path.
+The total time to produce the path was 10 ms, which, compared to the times reported in Table~\ref{tab:static:results}, is still relatively fast, despite the extra computation time from the conventional collision-detector. \\\\ Naturally, this approach becomes unsuitable for scenarios that are very cluttered.
 However, for scenarios where this is not the case, our outlined approach can be used to boost the planning.